OXFORD GUIDE TO ENGLISH GRAMMAR

 We

 climbed up the ladder.was climbing the mountain.shall be climbing to an altitude of eight thousand feet.
+The use of tenses and auxiliary verbs can be difficult for speakers of other

 languages.